 We will also run hygiene training sessions with young men and boys who look after animals high in the mountains.
 Since they don’t live near the new village clean water points and toilets, we helped them learn to protect clean water sources from animal contamination and to stay healthy.

-Drought and hunger are big problems in Zimbabwe.
+Drought and hunger

 The British Red Cross is committed to helping end chronic hunger in Africa.
 Working with the Zimbabwe Red Cross, together we reach 5,000 people in two districts where drought makes it hard to grow enough food.
 In one district, Chipinge, approximately 36 per cent of children under five are malnourished.